Buffered Streaming Graph Partitioning

 The \emph{edge-cut} of a $k$-partition consists of the total weight of the edges crossing blocks, \ie $\sum_{i<j}\omega(E_{ij})$, where $E_{ij}\Is\setGilt{\set{u,v}\in E}{u\in V_i,v\in V_j}$.
 An abstract view of the partitioned graph is a \emph{quotient graph} $\mathcal{Q}$, in which nodes represent blocks and edges are induced by the connectivity between blocks.
 More precisely, each node $i$ of $\mathcal{Q}$ has weight $c(V_i)$ and there is an edge between $i$ and $j$ if there is at least one edge in the original partitioned graph that runs between the blocks $V_i$ and $V_j$.
 We call \emph{neighboring blocks} a pair of blocks that is connected by an edge in the quotient graph.
 A vertex $v \in V_i$ that has a neighbor $w \in V_j, i\neq j$, is a boundary vertex.
 A successful heuristic for partitioning large graphs is the \emph{multilevel graph partitioning} (MGP) approach depicted in Figure~\ref{fig:mgp}, where the graph is recursively \emph{contracted} to achieve smaller graphs which should reflect the same basic structure as the input graph.
 After applying an \emph{initial partitioning} algorithm to the smallest graph, the contraction is undone and, at each level, a \emph{local search} method is used to improve the partitioning induced by the coarser level. \emph{Contracting} a cluster of nodes $C=\set{u_1, \ldots, u_{\ell}}$ consists of replacing these nodes by a new node $v$.
 The weight of this node is set to the sum of the weight of the cluster vertices.
 Moreover, the new node is connected to all elements $w \in \bigcup_{i=1}^{\ell} N(u_i)$, $\omega(\set{v,w}) = \sum_{i=1}^{\ell} \omega(\set{u_i,w})$.
 This ensures that a partition from a coarser level that is transfered to a finer level maintains the edge cut and the balance of the partition.
 The \emph{uncontraction} of a node undoes the contraction.
-Local search moves vertices between the blocks in order to reduce the objective.
+Local search moves vertices between the blocks in order to reduce the~objective.